 Recognizing faces in security systems

-Automatic reading personal information from identity cards
+Automatic reading of personal information from identity cards

-Real Life Computer Vision Applications
+Real-life Computer Vision Applications